Featured photo credit: Movierewind

 Did not see this film then?
 Not surprised.
 It was shown at the same time as Titanic.

 I knew about As Good As It Gets from trailers on VCDs.
 Remember those days?
 I think Dad talked about this film too.
 He had his fair share of favorite romantic movies of all time.

 What I Thought of As Good As It Gets

 Melvin Udall is an eccentric guy.
 He’s not at all like the usual charming leading men of romantic movies.
 Jack Nicholson is certainly no Leo Dicaprio or Tom Hanks.
 Still he has a certain charm to him!
 I don’t know if any other actor could have pulled it off.

 It was fun to watch Melvin’s character development.
-He starts off as the guy you’d love to hate.
-He hurls insults that are sure to wound you.
-He does not interact with his apartment building neighbors.
-Melvin hates everyone!
+He starts off as the guy you’d love to hate, hurling insults that are sure to wound you.
+Get along with apartment building neighbors?
+Not Melvin!
+He hates everyone!
 At the start of the movie, you’d see Melvin throw an adorably cute dog down the garbage chute.

 As the story progressed, so did his relationship with the others.
 I found myself smiling at certain scenes with Melvin and Simon.
 Plus the dog, Verdell.